zqian50/apcsa_material/homework/04_variables/variables.md

 10 + 12 = 22

-3.Create a file TrickyCalc.java and copy the following code inside.
+3. Create a file TrickyCalc.java and copy the following code inside.
 Run the program.
 Create a file answers.txt or answers.md and respond to the following questions:

 * What do you notice about the mySum value?
 * What is the value of checkResult, and why do we get that result?

 ```
 public class TrickyCalc{